 - are close to receiving your first universal credit payment

-- can't afford to repay the advance within the timescales
+- can't afford to repay the advance within 12 months

-You can ask for the decision to be reconsidered but you do not have a right to appeal.
+You can ask for the decision to be reconsidered but you don't have a right to appeal.

 A benefits adviser may be able to help you.